armory/docs-cdaas/content/en/deployment/strategies/blue-green.md

 1. Next, CD-as-a-Service executes one or more user-defined steps in parallel.
 These steps are pre-conditions for tearing down the old version of your software.
 For example, you may want to pause for an hour or wait for an additional automated metric analysis.
 1. After all pre-conditions complete successfully, CD-as-a-Service tears down the old version of your software.

-## {{% heading "prereq" %}}
+## Artifacts you need

-For a blue/green strategy, you need your Kubernetes service and your deployment object.
+Before configuring a blue/green strategy, you should have the following:

+* Kubernetes Deployment object

+  Your [Kubernetes Deployment object](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) tells Kubernetes how to create and update your app.

-* **Kubernetes Service object**
+* Kubernetes Service object

-  A [Kubernetes Service object](https://kubernetes.io/docs/concepts/services-networking/service/) that sends traffic to the current version of your application.
-This can be pre-existing in your cluster or can be deployed along with your deployment config file.
+  Your [Kubernetes Service object](https://kubernetes.io/docs/concepts/services-networking/service/) sends traffic to the current "green" version of your app.
+This active Service can already exist in your cluster, or you can deploy it along with your app.
+You declare the name of this service in the `trafficManagement.kubernetes.activeService` field in the deployment config file.

-  <details><summary>Show me an example service to apply.</summary>
+  <details><summary>Show me an example Service object</summary>

   ```yaml
   apiVersion: v1